Proposals for receiving PRACE resources are subject to PRACE peer review that comprises a technical review followed by scientific one.

 Reviewers are asked to answer all of the questions and provide reasoning and evidence to back up their assessments.

 Reviewers unable to carry out the review within the indicated time frame should inform the PRACE review staff immediately so that alternative reviewers can be contacted.
-In addition, reviewers should also inform the PRACE peer review staff if she/he does not feel qualified to review a proposal.
+In addition, reviewers should also inform the PRACE peer review staff if they do not feel qualified to review a proposal.

 The peer review process is open but anonymous.
 The assessment procedure does not foresee confidential comments to be withheld from the applicants.
 Proposals with confidential information can be handled through a PRACE Non-Disclosure Agreement (NDA), but the use of NDA should be minimized.